antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_observability/create_thousandeyes_test.md

 need to create a ThousandEyes test.
 Refer to [ThousandEyes documentation](https://docs.thousandeyes.com/product-documentation/tests) for test creation.

 We are going to create a `Page Load` test that validates the availability of `www.google.com`.

+!!! note "Skip Test Creation if Already Created"
     In case you already have a `Page Load` test created, you can skip this step and use the existing test ID.

 === "API Method"

     Use the ThousandEyes API through Postman to create the test programmatically.

     ### Create a Test via API
-    - Open the `Create ThousandEyes Page Load Test` request in your Postman collection
+    - Open the `Create ThousandEyVisualize ThousandEyes Page Load HAR as a trace in Splunk Observability Cloudes Page Load Test` request in your Postman collection
     - Click `Send` to execute the API request

     ![ThousandEyes create test](../img/postman/createPageLoadTest.png)